anurag3811/anurag3811/README.md

-🔸️Final year Bachelor's degree(IT) student at Pune Institute of Computer Technology<br />
+🔸️B.E.(IT) 2024 passout from Pune Institute of Computer Technology<br />
 🔸️Passionate about building Applications and software products with a positive impact<br />
 🔸️Web & Blockchain Developer with experience in NextJS, ReactJS, Solidity, Hardhat, and EthersJS<br />
 🔸️Multiple ideathon and hackathon wins have honed my creativity, problem-solving skills, and teamwork abilities.<br />